 Our intention in the admission process is to assess students’ preparedness for architecture education and for the rigor of Carnegie Mellon.

 Graduate admission to any of our seven post-professional Masters degree or PhD programs is handled by the School of Architecture Graduate Admission Office.
 Prospective students interested in applying to any of the in the School of Architecture should view the application instructions and requirements.
-All applications

 The Pre-College program enables high school students who have completed their junior year to have the opportunity to engage in our six-week Architecture program and explore the field.
 The Office of Undergraduate Admission handles applications and questions regarding fees and financial aid for the pre-college program.